Open from April through October

 Level: Difficult

-Discover the military heritage of Port-Cros island.
-Follow the coastline to Port-Man beach.
+Set out to explore the military heritage of Port-Cros Island.
+Follow the coastline to Port-Man Beach.

-The Port-Man circuit offers a wide variety of aspects: coastal walks, intimate forest settings, traces of history, Port-Man Bay.
+The Port-Man trail offers a wide variety of experiences: a coastal walk, intimate forest settings, traces of history, and Port-Man Bay.

 Duration: 4 hours